remyben-creator/soma-technical-assessment/README.md

 ## Solution
 ### Part 1
 The migration that I made redefines the entire Todo table to add a new column: "dueDate."
 What I did is add the column to schema.prism and then apply the migrations.
-The migration temporarily diables foreign key operations for a smooth recreation process.
-It copies all existing data from the old table to the new one, then renames the new table to "Todo."
-Finally, I re-enable the foreign key constraints and checking.
-These updates are found in prisma/migrations/20250717181509_add_completed_to_todo/migration.sql:
+These updates are shown in prisma/migrations/20250717181509_add_completed_to_todo/migration.sql:
 <img src="screenshots/screenshot-1752778717.png" width="1000"/>
 Next I implement state management at the top of the home page file for storing the new column value.
 The input fields are controlled be React state, giving us real-time updates and data persistance.
 I then update the date input component to save the value to the state.
 These updates are found in app/page.tsx:
 <img src="screenshots/screenshot-1752779593.png" width="1000"/>